 As described in the BO, a 5-year reevaluation of the initial fish flow operations would be conducted to determine if monitoring and evaluations have been completed (NMFS 2003a).
 The initiation of the 5-year period began in 2006, which was the first year the Robles Fish Facility was fully operational.
 An annual and ongoing reevaluation began after the 2010 fish passage season.
 Through the Cooperative Decision Making Process, the Robles Biological Committee will review annually each of the specific evaluations and determine if the original objectives have been addressed and could be discontinued or if additional study would be needed.
 Due to the variable water conditions and insufficient numbers of adult and juvenile steelhead, the objectives of the monitoring and evaluation program have not been accomplished.
-This has only been exacerbated by the ongoing historic 4-year exceptional drought affecting California.
+This has only been exacerbated by the ongoing historic 5-year exceptional drought affecting much of California, and particularly the southern coast of California including the Ventura River Basin.
 Each aspect of the monitoring and evaluation program will be assessed annually to determine if sufficient information has been collected to complete each objective.
-It is recommended that all aspects of the monitoring and evaluation for the Robles Fish Facility be continued during 2016.
+It is recommended that all aspects of the monitoring and evaluation for the Robles Fish Facility be continued during 2017.